Procedures and Criteria for Summer Research Projects Reviewed by the CURI Advisory Committee

 - CURI Faculty Advisory Panel reviews proposals

-- February 10 – CURI Faculty Advisory Panel meets to finalize project approval
+- February 20 – CURI Faculty Advisory Panel finalize project approval

 Criteria for Funding from CURI